sergioyahni/SendMail/README.md

 **email = Email(sender_mail, password)**

-Send mail using the *simple* method:
+Send mail using the *simple* method - all arguments are mandatory:

 **email.simple("recipient", "mail subjec", "the body of your message")**